 She snuck out to dance

-While some of the friends were reportedly hesitant for the princess to tag along, pleading with her “what would be the headline if you were caught in a gay bar crawl?” the Queen singer was all for the then future-Queen to join the crew, saying “Go on, let the girl have some fun.”
+While some of the friends were reportedly hesitant for the princess to tag along, pleading with her “what would be the headline if you were caught in a gay bar crawl?” the Queen singer was all for Diana to join the crew, saying “Go on, let the girl have some fun".

 For a royal family built on a stiff upper lip, Diana’s vulnerability when speaking with the press certainly broke royal protocol.